Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 As described in 'Closing the Loop on Stepper Motors' above, the closed loop system needs to know that a feedback reading of 0 corresponds to the position the motor is in when the first coil is fully energised.
 Because the printer has no guarantee of this at start-up, it must perform a small manoeuvre, similar to a homing move, that ensures this is the case.

 In order to perform a tuning manoeuvre, the [M569.6](/User_manual/Reference/Gcodes/M569_6) command is used.
 As per the GCODE dictionary, this command takes a driver address (P) and a manoeuvre number (V as in manoeu**V**re).
-The manoeuvre number of a zeroing move is 2, so to run a zeroing manoeuvre on drive 0 of a 1HCL board at CAN address 50, one would run:
+The manoeuvre number of a zeroing move is 1, so to run a zeroing manoeuvre on drive 0 of a 1HCL board at CAN address 50, one would run:

-`M569.6 P50.0 V2`
+`M569.6 P50.0 V1`

 *Note that the drive must be in closed-loop mode before this command can be run.
 See [M569 D4](/User_manual/Reference/Gcodes/M569) for putting a drive in closed-loop mode.*

 Running this command should make the drive move slightly (tuning manoeuvres will at most make the motor move 10 steps).
 You may get a warning at this stage, but this is nothing to worry about.

-**Warning: Duet firmware currently only supports tuning one driver at a time.
+> Duet firmware currently only supports tuning one driver at a time.
 This means that when tuning a multi-driver axis, one driver will move and the other(s) will not.
-If attempting to tune a multi-driver axis, please take appropriate mitigation to ensure the axis doesn't become stressed/misaligned when only one one driver moves.**
+If attempting to tune a multi-driver axis, please take appropriate mitigation to ensure the axis doesn't become stressed/misaligned when only one one driver moves.
+{.is-warning}

 The table below lists the available tuning manoeuvres: